Somnathdas/classic-online-book/README.md

 ## How to install

-node environment should avaliable , if not avalibel please install

-check installed node version using command `node -v` check installed npm  version using command `npm -v`
+Node environment should avaliable to your locsl system , if not avalibel please install it. check installed node version using command `node -v` and also npm  version using command `npm -v`

-Now go inside project folder run command `npm install`
+Now go to inside project folder run command `npm install`

-`npm start` to start dev server with hot reload, it's live on `localhost:3000`.
+After node modules installation done, run command `npm start` to start dev server with hot reload, it's live on `localhost:3000`.